celphcs30/Prisoner-Arena-Continued-Improved/README.md

 - Spectators gain joy from watching matches
 - Configurable arena radius and spectator buffer zones
 - Support for both square and circular arena shapes

+## How It Works

+1. Select two fighters from the Arena Spot menu (can be prisoners, colonists, slaves, animals, mechs, or mutants)
+2. Schedule the fight
+3. Any undrafted pawn capable of wardening will automatically haul the fighters to the arena
+4. **Important**: Drafted pawns cannot haul fighters (they don't take work giver jobs).
+If all potential haulers are drafted, the fight won't start until someone is undrafted.
+5. Fighters cannot haul themselves - other pawns must do the hauling

 ## Installation